Radiotherapy

 If you’re having internal radiotherapy (brachytherapy), you may need to stay in hospital for a few days.

 The implants may be delivered using a needle, a catheter (thin tube) or an applicator.
-This depends on the part of your body being treated.
-The implant can be taken out straightaway or it can be left in for a set amount of time.
+This will depend on the part of your body being treated.
+The implant can be taken out straightaway, or it can be left in for a set amount of time.
 Occasionally, it may be left in permanently, but the radioactivity will gradually wear off.

 Looking for cancer cover that supports you every step of the way?